1jour1vin

 Wine rated (2025 guide) 99/100

-What an extraordinary, polarizing expression of the great Schoenenbourg terroir!
-The interplay between the floral honey and the dark, earthy character of this wine is out of this world.
+What an extraordinary and polarizing expression of the great Schoenenbourg terroir!
+The interplay between floral honey and the earthy, dark character of this wine is extraordinary.
 This great masterpiece of Alsace white wine stubbornly refuses to conform to the simple categories of dry and semi-dry white wine.
 On the finish, richness and salty minerality clash.
 Made from biodynamically grown grapes.
-For drinking or cellaring.
+Drink now or cellar.

 Yves Beck